Cearbhall mac Lochlainn Ó Dálaigh

 Cearbhall mac Lochlainn Ó Dálaigh (died 1404) was an Irish poet.

 Described as Chief Ollam of Ireland in poetry, Cearbhall died in Corcomroe, County Clare in 1405.
 Edward O'Reilly gives a description in his Dictionary of Irish Writers under the year AD 1404, paragraph CLIV.

-His obit is given in the Annals of Ulster as follows- "U1405.2 Cerball Ua Dalaigh, namely, ollam of Corcomruadh, died."

-His obit is given in the Annals of the Four Masters as follows- "M1404.9 Carroll O'Daly, Ollav of Corcomroe died".

-His obit is given in the Annals of Connacht as follows- "1404.20 Cerball O Dalaig, ollav in Poetry of Corcumroe, died."
+His obit is given in the Annals of Ulster as "U1405.2 Cerball Ua Dalaigh, namely, ollam of Corcomruadh, died", in the Annals of the Four Masters as "M1404.9 Carroll O'Daly, Ollav of Corcomroe died" and in the Annals of Connacht as "1404.20 Cerball O Dalaig, ollav in Poetry of Corcumroe, died."